shivdazed/shivdazed/README.md

 Hi, I’m Anuroop Shivdasan@shivdazed.
-I'm a Computer Engineer who looks for problems which are perplexing, paralysing and paradoxical.
+I'm a Machine Learning Engineer who looks for problems which are perplexing, paralysing and paradoxical.
-Challenging the OPtimal Worst Case Scenario is my principle for efficient programming
+Challenging the Optimal Worst Case Scenario is my principle for efficient programming

-Recursiveness can be utillized to create and discover new Chirally bound functions.(The functions and its anti function)

 I’m perplexed in the concept of learning implented with a programmatic and algorithmic approach; all of which are done in iterations.